2017 Teacher Scholars Program

 - Free books and study materials

-- Priority teacher consideration for other Center-sponsored professional development programs, including opportunities with Liberty Fund and James Madison's Montpelier
+- Priority teacher consideration for other Center-sponsored professional development programs, including opportunities with Liberty Fund, James Madison's Montpelier and FreedomTrust.

 - Priority scholarship and programming experiences for students from participating teacher’s school